 Boards, in turn, establish smaller committees that address more specific issues.
 "Standing" committees meet year after year, whereas "special" committees are convened for specific purposes and dissolve when matters are resolved.
 For example, Student Services Committee (SSC) is a standing committee that meets twice each year to review proposals for spending annual Student Services Fee revenues.
-Art Committee is a special committee that will meet as long as is required to adjudicate the three cycles of student art exhibition that it has funding for.
+Art Committee is a special committee that will meet to facilitate and adjudicate annual Innis Student Art Exhibitions, while project funding lasts.